Living-Lytics/livinglytics-api/replit.md

-# Living Lytics API
+# Living Lytics

 ## Overview
+Living Lytics is a full-stack analytics platform consisting of:
+1. **Backend API** (FastAPI) - Production-ready analytics engine and data integration service
+2. **Frontend Dashboard** (React + Vite) - Interactive dashboard for visualizing analytics data

-Living Lytics API is a production-ready analytics engine and data integration platform built with FastAPI.
-It connects to a Supabase PostgreSQL database for robust data management, supporting data ingestion, aggregation for dashboards, and integrations with external services like GitHub, Google Analytics 4, and Instagram.
-The API powers analytics across various data sources, offering insights, reporting capabilities, automatic token refresh for long-lived OAuth connections, and secure operations with CORS configuration and comprehensive logging.
+The backend connects to a Supabase PostgreSQL database for robust data management, supporting data ingestion, aggregation for dashboards, and integrations with external services like GitHub, Google Analytics 4, and Instagram.
+The frontend provides an intuitive interface for managing data connections, viewing KPIs, and accessing insights.

 ## User Preferences
 - Using Supabase for PostgreSQL database (not Replit DB)